If you want to update this page or add new content, please submit a pull request to the Homepage.

 Monitoring

-Running Prometheus and Grafana is the easiest way to monitor Server's metrics.
+Running Prometheus and Grafana is the easiest way to monitor the Server's metrics.

-First, download all manifest files from docker folder.
-Then, start the applications with docker-compose
+First, download all manifest files from the docker folder.
+Then start the applications with docker-compose:

 Now, Prometheus will collect Server metrics every 10 seconds.

-Grafana has a built-in Prometheus support; just add a Prometheus data source:
+Grafana has built-in Prometheus support.
+Add a Prometheus data source:

 Sample dashboard: